Rifle FAQ

 Warrantee Repair?

 I contacted DPMS online.
 They informed me that I should have sent the upper with barrel back to have the weapon fixed.
-They said that ever weapon that leaves there facility is test fired.
+They said that every weapon that leaves their facility is test fired.
 THERE IS NO WAY THIS WEAPON COULD HAVE BEEN TEST FIRED!
-I asked the custom service department if they would refund the money for the repairs I had to have done to a brand new weapon with their barrel attached.
-They said I should have sent the weapon back to the factory.
+I asked the customer service department if they would refund the money for the repairs I had to have done.
+They refused and reiterated that I should have sent the weapon back to the factory for examination and repair.

-I would not send a weapon with a live round in the chamber over any type of shipping service.
-I will not take the responsibility for an accident.
 I'm a life member of the NRA and TSRA.
-They will be notified of the poor workmanship that DPMS puts in the products they offer the shooting public.
+They will be notified of the poor workmanship that DPMS puts into their products.

-A: I have never purchased a firearm online, and I never will.
-Stories like yours are common.
-I only buy guns that I can inspect, from local dealers.
+A: Stories like yours are common.
+I suggest you only buy guns that you can inspect before purchase.

-You should have returned the gun to the source (DPMS) for adjustment/repair (after extracting the stuck cartridge, of course).
-Having at one time worked in retail myself, I can tell you that no retailer is going to reimburse you for repairs conducted without their knowledge or permission and before they even had an opportunity to inspect the gun--they've been ripped off before, too.
+You should have returned the gun to the source for adjustment/repair (after extracting the stuck cartridge, of course).
+Having at one time worked in retail myself, I can tell you that no manufacturer or retailer is going to reimburse you for repairs conducted without their knowledge or permission and before they even had an opportunity to inspect the gun.
+They've been ripped off before, too.
 All warranties are voided by unauthorized adjustment or repair.

 I'm surprised that your local gunsmith did not remind you of that before he agreed to work on your rifle.
-He's not required to do so by law, of course, but the smiths I know would have warned you as a matter of course.
-DPMS sounds like a good dealer to avoid, but you did make it easy for them to refuse to help you.
+He's not required to do so by law, of course, but the 'smiths I know would have warned you as a matter of course.
+DPMS sounds like a good brand to avoid, but you made it easy for them to refuse to help you.